bcbio/bcbio-nextgen/docs/contents/cloud.rst

 to build a cluster on AWS with an optional Lustre shared filesystem.

 AWS support is still a work in progress and the current approach only supports GRCh37 analyses.
-We welcome feedback as we continue to improve the support.
+We welcome feedback and will continue to improve.

 Local setup
 ===========